-If you are serving in the Air Force, you may submit your tuition assistance forms via the Air Force Virtual Education Center (AFVEC) portal.
+If you are serving in the Air Force, you may submit your tuition assistance funding request via the Air Force Virtual Education Center (AFVEC) portal.

-If you are a spouse of a servicemember eligible to utilize MyCAA (My Career Advancement Account) benefits, you may also submit your tuition assistance via the Air Force Virtual Education Center (AFVEC) portal.
+If you are a spouse of a servicemember eligible to utilize MyCAA (My Career Advancement Account) benefits, you may also submit your tuition assistance via the MyCAA portal.